Tue, Sept 18:

 inscribed.
 Still, the authors are concerned that the line is seriously ungrammatical.

-(I play a modest role here by adding a comment to the above blog-entry, suggesting that
+(I play a modest role here by adding a comment to the above blog-entry, noting that the

 Thu, Sept 27: